celsiusnarhwal/3515.games/kurisu/README.md

 **Options**:

 * `-o, --output PATH`: The file to write the documentation to.
 If neither this nor -c are provided, the documentation will be printed to standard output.
 * `-c, --copy`: Copy the documentaton to the clipboard.
-If neither this nor -o are provided, the documentation will be printed to standard output
+If neither this nor -o are provided, the documentation will be printed to standard output.
 * `--help`: Show the help message and exit.

 ## `kurisu portal`